kawayidaisi/-Money-Control-System-/README.md

 # -Money-Control-System-
-some codes are needed to be modified just a little system and if want to run it in your computer,please modify its sql codes.
+Some codes are needed to be modified.such as email codes and sql codes.

+Just a little system and if you want to run it in your computer,please modify its sql codes and built your own sql sever.